ateamsolutionsph/docker-rocketchat/README.md

     cd /opt/docker/Rocket.Chat #directory in which you pulled your repo
     ```

-3. Copy and adjust the default environment variables from `.env.sample`: e.g. server url
+3. Copy and adjust the default environment variables from `.env.sample`: e.g. server url {ROCKETCHAT_HOST}

     ```shell
     cp .env.sample .env